brianglass/anastasis/files/weekday_vespers7.md

 You endured blows, crucifixion and abuse, O long-suffering and only Giver of life, wishing to redeem all from the hand of the deceiver, and you bear all things, O supremely Good.

-As Shepherd you ascended the Cross and stretched out your hands, crying out, Â‘Come to me and be enlightened, mortals darkened by deception.
-For I am lightÂ’.
+As Shepherd you ascended the Cross and stretched out your hands, crying out, ‘Come to me and be enlightened, mortals darkened by deception.
+For I am light’.
 Glory to you, only Giver of light.

 ****

 Others, of the Mother of God. Ἡ ἀπεγνωσμένη.

 O Virgin, set upright my soul, bowed down and bent double by the heavy and unbearable weight of offences.
-For with your motherÂ’s boldness you can easily persuade the Saviour who sets upright those who are broken down.
+For with your mother’s boldness you can easily persuade the Saviour who sets upright those who are broken down.
 And by your mediation tear up the record of my sins through your great mercy.

 See one who is condemned by sins, ruined by iniquities and who has despised the commands of God, and do not cast me from your presence.
 For you, Mother of God, are my hope and defence.
 Therefore by your intercessions attend to me, cleanse me of every stain through your great mercy.